 CQV Advisor – PQE Group

-The issues exposed in this article will be discussed in
+The issues exposed in this article were discussed in

-“Risk Based approach to Qualification Activities” free Webinar by PQE, on April 20th@ 10 a.m.
-CET.
-Register now to secure your presence.
+“Risk Based approach to Qualification Activities” Webinar by PQE, on April 20th.
+Register to watch it on-demand (coming soon).

 New Annex 1, among other important points considered, dedicates several comments on the importance and the impact of Critical Utilities, involved at different level either because directly impacting on Contamination Control Strategy (CCS) document, or because potential direct or indirect source of bio-contamination of the final product.

 The role of Critical Utilities in a wider-context CCS

 Annex 1 points its attention on CCS whose effectiveness is to assess isolated contamination events holistically and the capacity to plan appropriate corrective and preventive action to avoid possible further contamination events.
 This approach is intended, in terms of contamination control, to shift the risk review process to the assessment of the impact of a contamination event in a wider contest and specifically in this contest Critical Utilities plays a fundamental role.